JuanCisilino/Pinger_Challenge/README.md

 # Pinner Challenge

-Convertion from xml to JetPack Compose\n
+Convertion from xml to JetPack Compose

 Convertions from RxJava to Flow

 Dependency injections implemented Hilt

 Convertion from MVP architecture to MVI aproach.